tpresley/sygnal/README.md

 npm run dev
 ```

-Choose from Vite (SPA), Vike (SSR), or Astro templates in JavaScript or TypeScript.
+Choose from Vite (SPA), Vite + PWA, Vike (SSR), or Astro templates in JavaScript or TypeScript.

 **Or add to an existing project:**